mozarzaa/final_project_2020Sp/README.md

  2)Data visualization
  3)The functions of correlation
  4)Automated testing using TravisCI

+* Yuttawee Kongtananan:
+ 1)Household revenue, Household expenses, and CPI data cleaning 2)Doctests
+ 3)Findings and Analysis, Conclusion, and Limitations of outcome

+* Eva (Yi-Ting) Huang:
+ 1)The proposal for project and hypothesis design 2)Unemployment data cleaning
+ 3)The Cython for optimization

+An additional log of each file associated to better illustrate how we distributed our work throughout the project.
 -	data_exploration.ipynb
 	* Data reading/cleaning of HIC-4.
 Health Insurance Coverage Status and Type of Coverage by State--All Persons: 2008 to 2018
 	* First version of stacked line plot